rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Spelgard.md

 - *Spiritual Strike*.
 You can spend a movement action and 1 PM to use a Spiritual Weapon Attack.
 Pre-requisite: 5th level Spelgard

 - *Spiritual Magic*.
-Whenever you cast a Spell with a range of touch, you can cast it through your Spiritual Weapon.
+Whenever you cast a Spell or Ability with a range of touch or self, you can cast it through your Spiritual Weapon. (isso inclui curar pelas mãos e auras)

 - *Magically Powered*.
 Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action.